IVF and ICSI

 A number of different fertility drugs and protocols are used in the treatment to control the timing of egg release.

 Down regulation is usually achieved after approx. two weeks.
-Once achieved, the GnRH agonist is continued in addition to injections of FSH ± LH are given to stimulate the ovaries.
+Once achieved, the GnRH agonist is continued in addition to injections of FSH ± LH that are given to stimulate the ovaries.

 2. Ultrasound Monitoring